ANTI-CORRUPTION AND ANTI-FRAUD POLICY

-This principle of "zero tolerance" towards corruption in the businesses is of an absolute nature and takes precedence over the possibility of obtaining any type of financial or other benefit for the Group or its professionals when based on a business or transaction that is unlawful or contrary to the principles set out in the Code of Ethics.
+This principle of “zero tolerance” towards corruption in the businesses is of an absolute nature and takes precedence over the possibility of obtaining any type of financial or other benefit for the companies of the Group or their professionals when based on a business or transaction that is unlawful or contrary to the principles set out in the Code of Ethics;

-d) the professionals of the Group participate in appropriate training programmes, both in person and online or by any other appropriate method, with a frequency sufficient to ensure that their knowledge in the area covered by this Policy is kept up to date.
-In particular, the professionals of the Group shall receive specific training regarding the Code of Ethics to prevent any instance of fraud and corruption in any form.
+e) the professionals of the Group participate in appropriate training programmes with a frequency sufficient to ensure that their knowledge in the area covered by this Policy is kept up to date.
+In particular, the professionals of the companies of the Group shall receive specific training regarding the content of the Code of Ethics to prevent any instance of fraud and corruption in any form;

-e) the companies of the Group promote a transparent environment, maintaining appropriate internal channels to favour the communication of possible improprieties, including the use of the channel of communication with the Company's Audit and Risk Supervision Committee to report potential financial or accounting improprieties, and the ethics mailboxes, which allow the professionals of the Group, suppliers and shareholders of the Company to communicate conduct that may entail a breach of the Company's Governance and Sustainability System or the commission by a professional of the Group of an act contrary to the law or the Governance and Sustainability System, including the rules of conduct of the Code of Ethics.
+f) the companies of the Group promote a transparent environment, maintaining appropriate internal channels to favour the communication of possible improprieties, including the use of the channel of communication with the Company's Audit and Risk Supervision Committee to report potential financial or accounting improprieties, and the ethics mailboxes, which allow the professionals of the Group's companies, suppliers and shareholders of the Company to report conduct that may entail a breach of the Governance and Sustainability System or the commission by a Group professional of an act contrary to the law or the Governance and Sustainability System, including the rules of conduct of the Code of Ethics;

-f) the Group undertakes not to engage in any direct or indirect retaliation against persons who have used the channels referred to above or by any other means to report the commission of any improper conduct or any act contrary to law or the Governance and Sustainability System, including the rules of conduct of the Code of Ethics, unless they have acted in bad faith.
+g) the companies of the Group undertake not to engage in any direct or indirect retaliation against persons who have used the channels referred to above or by any other means to report the commission of any improper conduct or any act contrary to law or the Governance and Sustainability System, particularly, including the rules of conduct of the Code of Ethics, unless they have acted in bad faith;